one8three/one8three.github.io/_posts/2022-05-25-OPNsense-on-RockPro64.md

 tags: opnsense sbc security project
 ---

+# NOTICE: (Sept 22, 2022)
+This project is being **discontinued**.
+Due to a new package being unbuildable on ARM64 after every new release, it proved to be too much trouble for me to maintain.
+I will leave this page up for future reference, however the **repo may cease to exist at any time!!** This page will become outdated.
+Hopefully OPNsense will officially support ARM64 devices at some point.

+For those curious, I have moved on to a Dell Wyse 5070 Extended with a virtualized OPNsense in Proxmox.
+I may do a write up on this soon - not that anyone will ever read this.

 # <b><u>Info</u></b>
 Although not officially supported, OPNsense can be built for several arm64 devices using the [OPNsense tools](https://github.com/opnsense/tools).
 I maintain a publicly accessible [arm64 repo](https://opnsense.one8three.xyz/) with an image built for the RockPro64.
 Since OPNsense on arm64 is not officially supported, it should be considered experimental.
 Use it at your own risk.